ndl-logo-new.jpg

 WhatsApp Image 2024-03-29 at 14.08.06.jpeg

-EFR is a forward thinking, innovative teacher training resource, student curriculum and parent empowerment programme in one.
-Designed by multidisciplined neurodiverse professionals collaborating from the following sectors:
+EFR is a forward-thinking, innovative teacher training resource, student curriculum, and parent empowerment programme all in one.
+It has been designed by a team of multidisciplined neurodiverse professionals, collaborating from across the following sectors:

 • Nursing and health care